-- 26. Not more than 3 months prior to commencement of development a bird protection plan shall be submitted to and approved by the Planning Authority in consultation with SNH and shall include:- - a pre-construction lek survey for black grouse - monitoring of construction works undertaken during the breeding bird season to ensure that disturbance to breeding birds is minimised by the implementation of specific mitigation measures such as 'no-go' buffer areas to protect ground nesting birds within the construction site.
-A 500m buffer will be implemented around any breeding curlew site. - a timetable for construction activities that takes into account the results of the black grouse lek surveys - post construction monitoring to record any collisions
+- 27. Not more than 3 months prior to commencement of development a bird protection plan shall be submitted to and approved by the Planning Authority in consultation with SNH and shall include:- - monitoring of construction works undertaken during the breeding bird season to ensure that disturbance to breeding birds is minimised by the implementation of specific mitigation measures such as 'no-go' buffer areas to protect ground nesting birds within the construction site.
+A 500m buffer will be implemented around any breeding curlew site. - post construction monitoring to record any collisions

-Thereafter any required works will be carried out in accordance with the approved mitigation measures and timescales set out.
+Thereafter, any required works will be carried out in accordance with the approved mitigation measures and timescales set out.